pgpartman/pg_partman/doc/pg_partman.md

  * `p_order` - Allows you to specify the order that data is migrated from the parent/default to the children, either ascending (ASC) or descending (DESC).
 Default is ASC.
  * `p_lock_wait` - Parameter passed directly through to the underlying partition_data_*() function.
 Number of seconds to wait on rows that may be locked by another transaction.
 Default is to wait forever (0).
  * `p_lock_wait_tries` - Parameter to set how many times the procedure will attempt waiting the amount of time set for p_lock_wait.
 Default is 10 tries.
- * `p_quiet` - Procedures cannot return values, so by default it emmits NOTICE's to show progress.
+ * `p_quiet` - Procedures cannot return values, so by default it emits NOTICE's to show progress.
 Set this option to silence these notices.

 *`create_partition_time(p_parent_table text, p_partition_times timestamptz[], p_analyze boolean DEFAULT true, p_debug boolean DEFAULT false) RETURNS boolean`*